3idprotocol/introduction/README.md

 ### Keychain

 The `keychain` document stores data needed to authenticate a DID and/or selectively disclose its encrypted information.
-It is used to add new authentication methods to the DID, such as blockchain/crypto accounts, allowing for the DID to be controlled by any cryptohraphic account or wallet key.
+It is used to add new authentication methods to the DID, such as blockchain/crypto accounts, allowing for the DID to be controlled by one or many cryptohraphic accounts or wallet keys.

 The keychain also adds resilience to the DID by delegating key management to the user's many different wallets.
 The user will never lose control of their DID as long as they maintain control of only one of the authentication methods.
 The only way a user will lose control of their DID is in the catastrophic scenario where they lose all of their wallet keys at the same time.